wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

 *   (1) The deposit of a unit plan has no effect on any easement or covenant to which the base land is subject or on any easement or covenant that is appurtenant to the base land.

-    (2) Despite [section 67][323] of the Land Transfer Act 1952, the Registrar must require any easements and covenants referred to in subsection (1) to be recorded (by diagram, words, or otherwise) on the supplementary record sheet, and must not note them on any computer register created under [section 43][53].
+    (2) Despite [section 67][328] of the Land Transfer Act 1952, the Registrar must require any easements and covenants referred to in subsection (1) to be recorded (by diagram, words, or otherwise) on the supplementary record sheet, and must not note them on any computer register created under [section 43][53].

-    (3) If there is a layered unit title development on the base land, the supplementary record sheet referred to in subsection (2) is that for the head unit title development and any subsidiary unit title development affected by the easement.
+    (3) If there is a layered unit title development on the base land, the supplementary record sheet referred to in subsection (2) is that for the head unit title development and any subsidiary unit title development affected by the easement or covenant.

-    Compare: 1972 No 15 [s 7][324]
+    Compare: 1972 No 15 [s 7][329]

+    Section 60(3): amended, on 5 December 2013, by [section 9][330] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 61 Dealings with easements and covenants existing before deposit of unit plan

 *   (1) The body corporate of a standard unit title development or the body corporate of a head unit title development may, after a special resolution to do so, vary, surrender, or assign any easement or vary or revoke any covenant to which [section 60][74] applies.

-    (2) For the purpose of [sections 90 to 90F][325] of the Land Transfer Act 1952, if the body corporate enters into an instrument described in subsection (1), the body corporate must be treated as the registered proprietor of the base land.
+    (2) For the purpose of [sections 90 to 90F][331] of the Land Transfer Act 1952, if the body corporate enters into an instrument described in subsection (1), the body corporate must be treated as the registered proprietor of the base land.

 #### Creation of new easements and covenants